allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

     </ul>
     ```

-    Note: the second hyperlink points to a directory in the web project folder.
+<br>Note: the second hyperlink points to a directory in the web project folder.
 7. Create a folder in your web project called **used-items**.
 In this folder, create the **used.html** web page.
 8. Copy the contents of **index.html** into **used-items.html**.
 9. The navigation on this page needs to be: